 What I Love About This Recipe

 These egg white oats are the perfect recipe for busy mornings.
 This is a quick and delicious recipe made with simple ingredients.
-The extra protein content from the egg whites is tasteless and adds a fluffy texture to the oats.
+The extra protein from the egg whites is tasteless and adds a fluffy texture to the oats.

 Ingredient Notes